dune-community/dune-xt-common/CONTRIBUTING.md

 # clang-format

-You need to have clang-format in version 3.8 installed (use `clang-format --version` to check).
+You need to have clang-format in the correct version installed (use `clang-format --version` to check).
 To apply clang-format to all files in this project, call `make format` in your build directory.
 _Note that clang-format changes the files inplace, so save your work in your editor beforehand!_